zubeydesisman/programming-univbasics-4-array-concept-review-lab-seattle-web-102819/README.md

 ## Conclusion

+Learning to master using a collection to answer a question is usually accomplished by looping through a collection data type (either an Array or Hash).
+You might notice some similar coding between these various solutions, that suggests that there might be an awesome way to DRY out this code (and you'll see it very soon!).

-These can be tough concepts to grasp, but they are worthwhile to practice.
-From here, it is only a few small conceptual steps to highly complex algorithms.
-Soon, you will be taking arrays, sorting through them a way similar to what you did here, then producing entirely new arrays based on that work.
+While coding these implementations might feel repetitive after a while, they are worthwhile to practice.
+They ensure that you can reason clearly about how to use collection data to answer questions and they're commonly used in interviews.
+From there, it is only a few small conceptual steps to highly complex algorithms.

 ## Resources